About

 www.iaabc.org

-“The Certified Professional Dog Trainer (“ka”=Knowledge Assessed) program is an internationally recognized certification program for professional dog trainers based on humane training practices and the latest scientific knowledge related to dog training.
+“The Certified Professional Dog Trainer (“KA”=Knowledge Assessed) program is an internationally recognized certification program for professional dog trainers based on humane training practices and the latest scientific knowledge related to dog training.
 CPDTs have earned this credential by demonstrating their knowledge and experience in dog training.

 Certified Professional Dog Trainers maintain their credential through continuing education by attending workshops, conferences, and hands-on seminars for professional dog trainers.
 This continuing education requirement ensures that CPDTs are knowledgeable about the most current thinking, research, and techniques in the field.”